tylerachang/goldfish/README.md

-# Goldfish: Monolingual language models for 350 languages
+# Goldfish: Monolingual Language Models for 350 Languages

 <b>Goldfish</b> is a suite of 1154 <b>monolingual</b> language models trained for <b>350 languages</b>.
 The models are trained on 5MB, 10MB, 100MB, and 1GB of text in each language when available, after accounting for the fact that some languages require more UTF-8 bytes than others to encode comparable text.